 The reason for this outpaced success?
 A large white space in the treadmills and fitness equipment category.
 These are bulky items that are expensive to ship through FBA/NARF (Fulfilled by Amazon/ North America Remote Fulfillment) or WFS (Walmart Fulfillment Services).
 As a result, their listings are competitively priced and quickly converted on the pent-up demand for this product type.

-At Spreetail, expanding your market share is our entire mission.
+At Spreetail, expanding your market share through scalable ecommerce services is our entire mission.
 And we do it all without adding additional costs or hidden fees that disrupt your bottom line.
 If you’re ready to grow get in contact with one of our buyers.